dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2018-06-11_15_20_23_DSC_2625_DxO.jpg)

 <!--Type: Item-->
-# Date: 13th Century AD
+# Date: 12th-14th Century AD
 # Name: St Margaret, Acton Scott

-TBD
+A church that has suffered at the hands of 19th Century restorers.

+Much of the masonry is Medieval, but the windows were all renewed in the 19th Century.
+The porch was added in 1722 and the north chapel in 1820.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2019-07-13_09_45_21_DSC_4603_DxO.jpg)
 # Sub-Image: 2019-07-13_09_52_11_DSC_4607_DxO.jpg
 # Sub-Image: 2019-07-13_09_53_10_DSC_4609_DxO.jpg